AdguardTeam/cname-trackers/data/trackers/act-on.md

     * a5565.actonsoftware.com
     * a5727.actonsoftware.com
     * a5731.actonsoftware.com
-    * a5774.actonsoftware.com
     * a5777001.actonsoftware.com
     * a5781.actonsoftware.com
     * a5886.actonsoftware.com
     * a5911.actonsoftware.com
-    * a6014.actonsoftware.com
     * a6038.actonsoftware.com
-    * a6058.actonsoftware.com
     * a6183.actonsoftware.com
     * a6200.actonsoftware.com
     * a6204.actonsoftware.com
     * a639.actonsoftware.com
     * a6556.actonsoftware.com
-    * a6578.actonsoftware.com
-    * a6670.actonsoftware.com
     * a6711.actonsoftware.com
     * a6806.actonsoftware.com
     * a687.actonsoftware.com